How Do I Apply for Company Name Approval?

 - After you submit your online application, you will receive an email notifying you that the application has been received by the Division.
 This email will include a link to a page that will let you know the status of your application.
 You may return to this page using the link at any time during the name approval application review process.

 - If your name is approved, you will receive an email with a Name Approval Acceptance Letter attached.
 Please keep a copy of this letter for your records and submit a copy with your application for a Certificate of Authority.
+Be sure to check your spam folders in case the emailed letter does not reach your inbox.

 - If your proposed agency name is not available for use in Georgia, you will receive an email attaching a Name Approval Rejection Letter.
 The email will include instructions regarding who to contact in order to discuss your options for a revised entity name.
 Do not file a second online name approval application with a new proposed name if you receive a Name Approval Rejection Letter.
 The individual you will be asked to contact will be happy to work with you to come up with a name that will be approved.